Study in Switzerland

 How to apply

 The country does not have a centralised admissions procedure.
 Most applications to Swiss universities are made online directly to institutions.
-For specific information and admission deadlines, contact the admissions office of your chosen university.
+For specific information and application deadlines, contact the admissions office of your chosen university.

 On your application form you'll need to indicate the faculty and degree programme you're interested in.
 You'll then receive written confirmation of your application along with an application fee invoice and a list of the supporting documents required.